inclavare-containers/inclavare-containers/docs/develop_and_deploy_hello_world_application_in_kubernetes_cluster.md

 This page shows how to develop a "Hello World" application, build a "Hello World" image and run a "Hello World" container in a Kubernetes cluster.

+Note: this is an experimental and demonstrative guide.
+Please don't deploy it in product.

 ## Before you begin

 - You need to have a Kubernetes cluster and the nodes' hardware in the cluster must support Intel SGX.
 If you do not already have a cluster, you can create one following the documentation [Create a confidential computing Kubernetes cluster with inclavare-containers](create_a_confidential_computing_kubernetes_cluster_with_inclavare_containers.md).